Study Abroad Blog

 Superscore policies at many universities allow combining the highest section scores across multiple test dates.
 Students might excel in Mathematics on one attempt and Reading/Writing on another, with universities considering the highest combined performance.

-Score choice options enable students to select which scores to send to universities, providing flexibility for those with varying performance across multiple attempts.
+Score Choice options enable students to select which scores to send to universities, providing flexibility for those with varying performance across multiple attempts.
 However, some institutions require all scores, making this policy institution-specific.

 Preparation adjustments between attempts should target specific weakness areas identified through score reports.
 Students scoring below expectations in Mathematics might focus additional preparation on algebra or advanced math concepts before retaking.